-However, unlike traditional single-utterance multi-modal emotion recognition or single-modal conversation emotion recognition, MCER is a more challenging issue that requires consideration of factors such as multi-modal context, dialogue scenarios, speaker's own emotional inertia, and interlocutor stimulation \cite{chudasama2022m2fnet, zhang2020emotion}.
-Powerful deep learning technology \cite{shou2022object} enables MCER to recognize emotion by fusing semantic features with complex emotional interactions.
+However, {unlike traditional single-utterance multimodal emotion recognition or single-modal conversation emotion recognition, MCER is a more challenging issue.
+It requires consideration of factors such as multimodal context, dialogue scenarios, the speaker's emotional inertia, and the interlocutor's stimulation \cite{chudasama2022m2fnet, zhang2020emotion}.} Powerful deep learning technology \cite{ zhang2024soft} enables MCER to recognize emotion by fusing semantic features with complex emotional interactions.
 Feature fusion in MCER mainly considers intra-modal contextual semantic information fusion and inter-modal complementary semantic information fusion \cite{huang2020multimodal}.
 On the one hand, intra-modal contextual semantic information fusion refers to extracting the temporal and spatial dependencies of speaker feature representations in each modality.
 On the other hand, complementary semantic information fusion between modalities refers to using the interactive information between different modalities to enhance the emotional understanding ability of the model.
 MCER synergistically improves the effect of emotion recognition by fusing the characteristics of various modal data, which has important theoretical significance for processing and understanding multi-modal data \cite{9905904, 10050091, zhang2023m3gat}.

-Despite more and more people being devoted to researching new models and methods for multi-modal conversation emotion recognition \cite{ghosal2018contextual, chudasama2022m2fnet, liu2022multi}, there is still a lack of understanding of the theoretical and methodological classification of multi-modal conversational emotion recognition, especially multi-modal conversational emotion recognition based on deep learning.
-To the best of our knowledge, this survey is the first comprehensive survey focusing on deep learning in multi-modal conversation emotion recognition.
-Existing surveys mainly focus on single-utterance multi-modal emotion recognition \cite{zhu2023multimodal} or single-modal conversation emotion recognition \cite{deng2021survey}.
-Therefore, with the rapid penetration of deep learning in various fields, multi-modal conversation emotion recognition methods based on deep learning have become a research hotspot and require timely and comprehensive investigation.
+{Despite the growing number of researchers focusing on new models and methods for multimodal conversation emotion recognition \cite{ghosal2018contextual, chudasama2022m2fnet, liu2022multi}, there is still a lack of understanding regarding the theoretical and methodological classification of multimodal conversational emotion recognition, particularly those based on deep learning.} To the best of our knowledge, this survey is the first comprehensive survey focusing on deep learning in multi-modal conversation emotion recognition. {Existing reviews mainly focus on multimodal emotion recognition with modal combination \cite{zhang2024deep} or multimodal emotion recognition with task stage decomposition (i.e., feature extraction, feature fusion and classification) \cite{zhu2023multimodal}, without fully considering conversational dynamics, speaker roles and emotional dependencies.}